mastodon/documentation/content/en/user/profile.md

 - the `href` attribute on one of those elements is equal to the URL for your Mastodon profile

 Alternatively, validation will occur if the resolved page's *first* link has an `href` value that redirects to your Mastodon profile's URL (such as through a link shortener).

+{{< hint style="info" >}}
+Make sure to save your profile after adding the rel-me link to your web page!
+The verification process is triggered when you save your profile, and may take some time before completing.
+{{< /hint >}}